JesseChrestler/jira-search-vscode-extension/README.md

 This is a simple extension that allows you to search your JIRA issues assigned to you.
 Possibly in the future I will add other search/queries you can perform.

+## Installation

+This is currently not published in the visual studio code market.
+Simply run the following command:
+> code --install-extension jira-search-0.0.1.vsix

 ## Features